-Next, we tour the History Museum of Armenia.
-Of particular importance are its archaeological collections that span a vast period from 100,000 BC to the Middle Ages.
+In the afternoon we tour the History Museum of Armenia.
+Of particular importance are its archeological collections that span a vast period from 100,000 BC to the Middle Ages.
 They comprise the Paleolithic Collections (100,000-12,000 BC); the Neolithic-Chalcolithic Collections (8th millennium-2nd half of 4th millennium BC); the Bronze Age and Early Iron Age Collections (2nd half of the 4th millennium-15th-12th cc.
 BC); the period of the great Kingdom of Urartu (Kingdom of Van) (9th century.
 BC-early 6th century BC); Collections of the 6th-4th c.
 BC when Persia's Achaemenid Dynasty dominated the region both politically and culturally; the Hellenistic collections (4th century BC-3rd century AD) when Greek and Roman forms predominated, and the Medieval collections (4th-15th century).
+(Overnight Yerevan) BL